 Congratulations!
 You now know the five crucial qualities for crafting content that’s unforgettable (as well as the updated evergreen content definition we discussed at the beginning of the post).

 You could stop reading right now and create some pretty remarkable content.

 But if you’d like to learn more, we’re not finished just yet.

-Let’s roll up our sleeves and tackle the nitty-gritty details of evergreen content:
+Let’s roll up our sleeves and tackle the nitty-gritty details of evergreen pieces of content: